 The Comprehensive Master Plan is a high-level guiding document that sets the vision for parks, facilities, programming and services over the next 10 years, through 2028.
-The Park and Facility Master Plans will ensure that the recommendations of the Comprehensive Master Plan are reflected in the operation and physical design of all parks and facilities.
+The Park and Facility Master Plans, which will be developed as part of a planning process continuing through 2021, will ensure that the recommendations of the Comprehensive Master Plan are reflected in the operation and physical design of all parks and facilities.

-Where the Comprehensive Master Plan was visionary and looked across all Great Parks, The Park and Facility Master Plans will look at each Great Park with additional detail and specialized information.
-The final product will include an illustrative master plan for each park organized into three regions with recommendations for specific improvements and programs.
+Where the Comprehensive Master Plan was visionary and looked across all Great Parks, the Park and Facility Master Plans will look at each Great Park with additional detail and specialized information.
+The final product will include an illustrative master plan for each park organized into three regions (West, Central, and East Hamilton County) with recommendations for specific improvements and programs.

 The Park and Facilities Master Plan process is underway!
 As someone who lives in or visits Hamilton County, sharing your ideas and experience is essential to understanding the needs of our community and implementing the community-driven vision for the future of our parks.
 Here are several ways to participate: